Skip to content

 Short answers, pulled from the story.

-Yugyd Va National Park sits on the western slopes of the Polar Urals and Northern Ural mountains.
-It straddles the border between Europe and Asia along the main ridge of the range.
+Yugyd Va National Park is located in the Komi Republic, a republic of Russia, on the western slopes of the Polar and Northern Ural mountains, on the border of Europe and Asia.